cyphergenetics/syndi/WINDOWS.md

 ---------

-Users who have good cause for doing so are also welcome to compile the source for Auto themselves.
+Users who have good cause for doing so are also welcome to compile the source for Syndi themselves.

 We should hope that [DevKit](http://rubyinstaller.org/downloads) will provide a sufficiently sane build environment for this on Windows.
 We haven't tested it since we cross-compile on UNIX systems when packaging gems.

-You must then force RubyGems to download the distribution without binaries, so that _libauto_ will be compiled:
+You must then force RubyGems to download the distribution without binaries, so that _libsyndi_ will be compiled:

-    $ gem install Auto [--pre] --platform=ruby --development
+    $ gem install Syndi [--pre] --platform=ruby --development

 Cross-compiling
 ---------------